There has been a recent change to GCSE Mathematics, some of the changes include:

 All assessment is by terminal exams at end of Year 11 and there is no coursework.

-All students are expected to have the correct equipment, namely; a pen, pencil, ruler, protractor, eraser and scientific calculator (although the final assessment will include a non-calculator paper).
+All students are expected to have the correct equipment, namely; a pen, pencil, ruler, protractor, eraser and scientific calculator (Two of the three final assessments will require a scientific calculator).